Sikerdebaard/opencoronastats/README.md

-# The Netherlands Covid ICU Analytics
+# The Netherlands Covid Analytics

-All charts are generated using data from stichting NICE.
+All charts are generated using data from Stichting NICE, CBS and LCPS.

 This repo contains the scripts and sources used for generating the dashboard on [www.covid-analytics.nl](www.covid-analytics.nl).